jgitlin-p21/chef-server/doc/HOW_THINGS_WORK.md

 This section describes how data gets from erchef to the search index.
 For how we query this data later, see Search Queries.

-Chef Server supports two backends for the search index:
+CINC Server supports two backends for the search index:

 - Solr, and
 - Elasticsearch

-Solr is the default and is shipped inside the Chef Server package..
+Solr is the default and is shipped inside the CINC Server package..
 It has been supported for longer and is more battle tested.
 ElasticSearch is the default for Chef Backend because of its easy-to-use replication clustering.

-Chef Server has 3 different "search_queue_mode"s:
+CINC Server has 3 different "search_queue_mode"s:

 - rabbitmq (Solr-only)
 - batch (Solr or ES)